 Can other players see my games, setups and objects if I publish them?

 Even after you publish your games and setups, nobody except administrators and yourself can see them while their access level is set to For personal use only (default).
 Change your game or setup access level to be Public to make them visible to other users.

 How can I invite game testers to my game?

-You can send a link to the game to your friends (they play for free in browser), or find people on Tabletopia Discord channel.
+You can send a link to the game to your friends (they can play for free in browser), or find people on the Tabletopia Discord server.
 Read also How to Find Opponents.

 Can I make my game available to a wider audience?

-Yes, check our Play zones guide to know more about demonstrating your game to people outside Tabletopia and making your game free-to-play.
+Yes, check our Play zones guide to find out more about demonstrating your game to people outside Tabletopia and making your game free-to-play.

 I have made my game public, but other users can not create a new room and play the game.
 What is wrong?